oroinc/documentation/frontend/storefront/theming.rst

    DemoBundle/
      Resources/
-       public/                  # Files that will be copied to scss/                  # `public/bundles` folder in an application js/
+       public/                  # Files that will be copied to `public/bundles` folder in an application first_theme
+           scss/
+           js/
            images/
        views/
          layouts/
            first_theme/         # Theme name